Independent Directed Studies Policy

 - Teacher will complete the Independent Directed Studies (IDS) Form.
 It is the responsibility of the teacher to ensure that all requirements are met.

-- Teacher will then send the form to administration for approval and course creation.
+- Teacher will then send the form to leadership for approval and course creation.

-- Administration will present the form to the Heads of School for approval.
+- Leadership will present the form to the Heads of School for approval.

 - Heads of School will approve, reject, or ask for revision of the IDS form.